moffa89/Apex-Legends-Autoexec-2025/Tweaks/Win32PrioritySeparation/README.md

 2. Open your selected file and apply with yes.
 3. When it´s not working then rightclick and "open as Administrator".
 4. No need to restart just Enjoy.

+Note: If you want to learn more about Win32PrioritySeparation [click here](https://www.xbitlabs.com/win32priorityseparation-performance/).